Equilibridix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 11 task converts a number from base 2 to base ten

 The 12 task prints all possible combinations of two letters except oo

+The 13 task prints a number in two decimal places